 Portland, Oregon, is one of the best places to visit in the USA in October.
 The leaves are turning vibrant colors, the weather is perfect, and there are countless things to see and do, including strolling through the quirky neighborhoods in Portland, scenic hikes, and pumpkin patches.

-One of the most magical parts of October in Portland, Oregon is the fall foliage.
-The trees turn vibrant shades of orange, yellow, and red, creating a stunning backdrop for all your adventures — whether you’re grabbing coffee at a craft coffee shop downtown or embarking on a day trip through the Columbia River Gorge from Portland
+One of the most magical parts of October in Portland is the fall foliage.
+The trees turn vibrant shades of orange, yellow, and red, creating a stunning backdrop for all your adventures — whether you’re grabbing coffee at a craft coffee shop downtown or embarking on a day trip through the Columbia River Gorge from Portland (my favorite thing to do in Portland!)

 Another must-visit attraction in Portland during October is one of the many pumpkin patches in the area.
 One of the most popular ones is the Sauvie Island Pumpkin Patch.
 Here, you can take a hayride through the farm, pick out your perfect pumpkin, and even visit a haunted corn maze.
-Another great pumpkin patch to check out is Lee Farms in Tualatin.
-You can take a hayride through a giant corn maze to a good old-fashioned pumpkin patch.
+And don’t forget to stop at Blue Star Donuts for an autumn-inspired or booze-infused donut!

 A woman in a gray shirt with brown hair and glasses standing in a red rose garden in Portland, Oregon, in October.